 Gordonstoun was founded in 1934 by the German Educationalist Dr Kurt Hahn.

+Gordonstoun was founded in 1934 by German educationalist Dr Kurt Hahn.
 Hahn was born in 1886 in Berlin to Jewish parents.
-As a young man inthe early 1900s, he attended the universities of Heidelberg, Gottingen and Oxford and, after the First World War, Hahn founded Salem School in Southern Germany with the former German Chancellor, Prince Max of Baden.
+As a young man he attended the universities of Heidelberg, Gottingen and Oxford and, after the First World War, he founded Salem School in Southern Germany with the former German Chancellor, Prince Max of Baden.

 Hahn spoke out against the rise of the Nazi party and was arrested soon after Hitler came to power.
 He was released following the intervention of a number of influential friends, however it was no longer safe for him to remain in Germany so he escaped to the peace and tranquility of Moray, a part of Scotland he loved.
 He leased and then bought the Gordonstoun estate, which has a history going back to the 13th century.